-There are records of four observations by the author similar to the case presented in this communication on breeding biology of Monocled Cobra related to breeding microhabitat, clusters of eggs, juveniles and two concerned adults in Dibrugarh City and nearby areas.
-Of the 4 cases the 1st one was at Maijan Road (‘Rail line’) Paltanbazar area of the City on 2nd the Aug.
-2017, the 2nd one was from Bongalmora area of the city, in the last part of October, 2023 which is reported in the present communication, 3rd one was from Bonpitha of Mohmari, a place towards the south of the City on July 30, 2024 and the 4th one was from Lekai, a nearby area of Dibrugarh City.
+There are records of four observations by the author similar to the case presented in this communication on breeding biology of Monocled Cobra, all related to breeding microhabitat, clusters of eggs, juveniles and two concerned adults in Dibrugarh City and nearby areas.
+Of these four cases the first occurred at Maijan Road (‘Rail line’) Paltanbazar area of the City on 2 Aug.
+2017, the second was from Bongalmora area of the city, in late October 2023 which is reported in the present communication, the third was from Bonpitha of Mohmari, south of the city, on 30 July 2024; and the fourth was from Lekai, a nearby area of Dibrugarh City.

-Measurements of an egg of the egg cluster of the 4th case gives the approximate values of length 4.64 cm, breadth, 2.66 cm. length breadth ratio 1.74 and weight 22 gram (unpublished).
-It was a egg detached during collection of the cluster.
-Measured with care and least handling and movement of the egg.
-No attempt was made to clean the sand soil particles attached to it to avoid any probable adverse effect to the developing embryo.
-Observations in all four cases were made possible by calls for rescue of the snakes from rat hole networks of earthen floor of the houses of the residents.
-The present communication is related to the 2nd case of the observations from Bongalgaon area of Dibrugarh city in the last part of October, 2023.
-It is expected that the findings will help in our understanding the breeding biology of Monocled Cobra in Assam.
+Measurements of an egg from the cluster in the fourth case were approximately: length 4.64 cm, breadth, 2.66 cm, length- to-breadth ratio 1.74, and weight 22 g (unpublished).
+This was an egg detached during collection of the cluster andmeasured with care, with minimal handling and movement.
+No attempt was made to clean sand or soil particles attached to the egg to avoid any probable adverse effects on the developing embryo.
+Observations in all four cases were made possible by calls for rescue of the snakes found in rat-hole networks within the earthen floors of resident’s houses.
+The present communication concerns the second observation, from the Bongalgaon area of Dibrugarh city in late October 2023.
+It is expected that these findings will contribute to a better understanding of the breeding biology of the Monocled Cobra in Assam.

 2. material and methods

 2.1.
-Dibrugarh City: Dibrugarh City, headquarters of the administrative district of Dibrugarh, Assam in the North Eastern region of India is located on the south bank of the Brahmaputra [28].
-The coordinate of geographical location at Chowkidingi Chariali, a central place of the city is 27028’North latitude and 95030’East longitude.
-The city is at 104.24 meters above the mean sea level (MSL).The master plan area of Dibrugarh cirty is 66.14 sq. km. and its population is 1,86,214 persons in 2014 [29].
-However, the land area and total population of the present Dibrugarh city were 15.5 sq.km. and 1,46,122 persons ( as per 2011 census) respectively [31].
+Dibrugarh City: Dibrugarh City, the headquarters of the administrative district of Dibrugarh, Assam, in the northeastern region of India, is located on the south bank of the Brahmaputra river[28].
+The geographical coordinates of at Chowkidingi Chariali, a central point of the city, are 27028’ N latitude and 95030’E longitude.
+The city liedat an elevation of 104.24 meters above mean sea level (MSL).The master plan area of Dibrugarh city is 66.14 km2, witha population of 186214 in 2014 [29].
+However, according to the 2011 census, the land area and total population of the city were 15.5 km2 and 146,122, respectively [31].

-Dibrugarh city experiences subtropical monsoon climate with mild winter, warm and humid summer and high rainfall.
-Average rainfall and rainy days in Dibrugarh City for 30 years (1981-2010) were 260.9 mm and 128.
-5 Days respectively.Average annual minimum and maximum temperature (Degree centigrade) in Dibrugarh City for 30 years (1981-2010) are 18.8 and 28.1 respectively[30a]..
-Temperature history in 2023 at Dibrugarh Airport is represented in Figure 2.
+Dibrugarh city experiences a subtropical monsoon climate with mild winters, warm and humid summers and high rainfall.
+The average rainfall and number of rainy days over a 30-year period (1981-2010) were 260.9 mm and 128.
+5 days, respectively.
+The average annual minimum and maximum temperatures for the same period were 18.80C and 28.10C, respectively[30a].
+Temperature data for 2023 recorded at Dibrugarh Airport are presented in Figure 2.
 [30b].